lightlogs/beacon/README.md

         ->send();
 ```

-A better way to handle jobs that need to be fired immediately without blocking would be to use the ->queue() method which will dispatch a Job onto the applications queue
+A better way to handle jobs that need to be fired immediately without blocking would be to use the ->queue() method which will dispatch a Job onto the applications queue.

 ``` php